AC adapter: Auto-sensing adapters

 Some universal adapters automatically set their output voltage and maximum current according to which of a range of interchangeable tips is fitted; tips are available to fit and supply appropriate power to many notebook computers and mobile devices.
 Different tips may use the same connector, but automatically supply different power; it is essential to use the right tip for the apparatus being powered, but no switch needs to be set correctly by the user.
 The advent of switch-mode power supplies has allowed adapters to work from any AC mains supply from 100 to 240 V with an appropriate plug; operation from standard 12 V DC vehicle and aircraft supplies can also be supported.
 With the appropriate adapter, accessories, and tips, a variety of equipment can be powered from almost any source of power.

 A "Green Plug" system has been proposed, based on USB technology, by which the consuming device would tell the external power supply what kind of power is needed.

+Battery eliminator

+A battery eliminator is an adapter intended to allow a device intended for battery operation, such as a radio, to be operated from an AC outlet.

+All radios, except crystal sets, used inconvenient and messy vacuum tube batteries until the mid- to late-1920s.
+Battery eliminators that plugged into light sockets became very popular.
+Early commercial units were produced by the Edward S. Rogers, Sr. company in 1925 as a complement to its line of batteryless radios.
+Another early producer of battery eliminators was the Galvin Manufacturing Corporation (later known as Motorola), which was opened on September 25, 1928 by Paul Galvin and his brother Joseph E. Galvin.
+Eliminators became obsolete for radios after RCA introduced AC tubes in 1927, enabling receivers to plug into household power.
+The industry rapidly adopted AC tubes, and companies which launched exclusively manufacture that product such as Philco had to quickly pivot to radio manufacturing to remain relevant and existent.